 - Use the automatic response tool on your email to let customers/your boss/leads know that you are limiting your email responses to 12 PM and 4 PM.
 Provide them with an alternative in case of emergencies (there will rarely be an emergency).

-- Use headphones, a focus playlist on your favorite streaming devise, or white noise machine to block out sounds or noise.
+- Use headphones, a focus playlist on your favorite streaming device, or a white noise machine to block out sounds or noise.

 Time to Re-Think Our Work Systems

-Leaping from being a full-time employee to owning my own consultancy and direct sales business was a huge step for me.
-However, during this time of crisis, I realize that my experience transitioning has been of great benefit to those who continue to work in more traditional settings.
+Leaping from being a full-time employee to owning my own consultancy was a massive step for me.
+However, during this crisis, I realize that my experience transitioning has been of great benefit to those who continue to work in more traditional settings.

 We can now step back and re-evaluate what systems in society, our personal lives, and the world are working and which are not.
-Thanks to the internet and globalization, individuals from all over can connect, create, and launch online businesses at low cost.
+Thanks to the internet and globalization, individuals worldwide can connect, create, and launch online businesses at a low cost.

-In addition, in the online world, skills are welcome and there’s a community everywhere for you.
+Besides, in the online world, skills are welcome, and there’s a community everywhere for you.
 Perhaps, it’s time to think about what steps you can take to be prepared for the next crisis (there’s always one).
 Will you continue to be dependent on one single source of income, or could you set up various streams that work even when you can’t be present?